afearbm/new-relic-plugins/ibm-db2/README.md

 ### Configuring the `newrelic.template.json` file

-The first file, `newrelic.template.json`, contains configurations used by all Platform plugins (e.g., license key, logging information, proxy settings) and can be shared across your plugins.
+The first file, `newrelic.template.json`, contains configurations used by all Platform plugins (e.g., license key, Insights info., logging information, proxy settings) and can be shared across your plugins.
 Make a copy of this template and rename it to `newrelic.json`.
-Listed below are the configurable fields within the newrelic.json file:

-**New Relic License Key** - The only required field in the `newrelic.json` file is the License Key.
-This unique identifier informs New Relic about the specific account tied to the plugin.
-For more information on the License Key, [refer to the New Relic License key documentation](https://docs.newrelic.com/docs/accounts-partnerships/accounts/account-setup/license-key).
+**Example:**

 ```
 {
-   “license_key”: “YOUR_LICENSE_KEY_HERE”
+   “license_key”: “YOUR_LICENSE_KEY_HERE”,
+   "log_level": "info",
+   "log_file_name": "newrelic_plugin.log",
+   "log_file_path": "logs",
+   "insights_api_key": "YOUR INSIGHTS API KEY",
+   "insights_account_id": "YOUR INSIGHTS ACCOUNT ID"
+   "insights_use_ssl": true
 }
 ```

+Listed below are the **required** configurable fields within the newrelic.json file:

+**New Relic License Key** - The first required field in the `newrelic.json` file is the License Key.
+This unique identifier informs New Relic about the specific account tied to the plugin.
+For more information on the License Key, [refer to the New Relic License key documentation](https://docs.newrelic.com/docs/accounts-partnerships/accounts/account-setup/license-key).

+**New Relic Insights API Key** - The second required field in the `newrelic.json` file is the Insights API Key.
+This unique identifier allows the plugin to pull data into New Relic Insights.
+For more information on Insights, [refer to the New Relic Insights documentation](https://docs.newrelic.com/docs/insights/new-relic-insights).

+**New Relic Insights Account ID** - The third required field in the `newrelic.json` file is the Insights Account ID.
+This ID also allows the plugin to pull data into New Relic Insights.
+For more information on Insights, [refer to the New Relic Insights documentation](https://docs.newrelic.com/docs/insights/new-relic-insights).

+Listed below are the **optional** configurable fields within the newrelic.json file:

 **Logging Configuration** - By default Platform plugins will have their logging turned on; however, you can modify these settings with the following configurations: